archival-0x/jtrace/README.md

 # jtrace

-system call tracer with JSON output capabilities in Rust
+system call tracer with capabilities

 ## intro

-One of the things that are missing from common process tracing utilities (ie `strace`) is the ability to emit output in a serializable data format.

-Besides being a security utility, __jtrace__ is also a PoC of a simple and native implementation of a process tracer.
+__jtrace__ is a syscall tracer that has elevated capabilities implemented natively in Rust.
+At its core, it is simply a `strace` clone that can be used for learning about instrinics, but it also supports a variety of features not found in modern process tracers.

+## features

+* Supports eBPF (TODO) and `ptrace` modes of operation
+* Supports emitting output in a serializable data format (JSON)
+* (TODO) Library calls

 ## build

+Just like other process tracers, `jtrace` works out of the box without any auxiliary tools.

 ```
 $ cargo install
+$ jtrace -h
 ```

 ## usage